Uzay-G/portfolio/_posts/2020-04-26-wpictf-houseplant-writeup.md

 ![](/assets/images/catography2.png)

-We noticed some sort of shift in the longitude at the middle so me and doggo deduced that there must be two different strings spelled out on top of each other.
+We noticed some sort of shift in the longitude at the middle so me and diogo deduced that there must be two different strings spelled out on top of each other.

 The first half of coordinates spelled the first half of the flag backwords (`rtcp{}`) format: